fishinwind/workshop/_sources/Classes/class-4.txt

 awk special variables
 =====================
 #. we know *$1*, *$2*, ... for the column numbers

 #.
 NR is a special variable that holds the line number

 #.
 NF is a special variable that holds the number of fields in the line

 #.
 FS and OFS are the (F)ield and (O)output (F)ield (S)eparators
-   --meaning the delimiters (default is any space character)
+   i.e. the delimiters (default is any space character)

 using awk to count lines with NR
 ================================